sabirove/codec/README.md

 - 96 bit initialization vector: optimal length, random value is generated per each encryption
 - 128 bit authentication tag

+Limitations:
+  When using this filter authentication tag is computed on the whole stream and is flushed at the very end when the underlying `CipherOutputStream` is closed.
+  Thus in order to validate the tag the whole encoded payload should be fully read back (decoded) and then the input stream should be closed triggering the underlying `CipherInputStream` to read and validate the tag from whatever leftover bytes in the stream.

 #### Noteworthy application examples